 The above prohibition will apply also on those who are Iqama holders, Visit visa or any other kind of Visa holders.

 The Saudi authorities are very much serious like every year to ensure that none of the above mentioned give entry in the premises of Makkah except those who are the residents of Makkah or visiting Makkah based on the travel permits.
-Read more: Domestic/ local Hajj pilgrims wouldn’t have to worry about their luggage anymore
+Read more: A Story of 72 Years Old Man Who Saved Money to do Hajj This Year

 Like every year, this year also the authorities are disseminating warnings for illegal Haj pilgrims and stated that if such illegals are caught the authorities will take the fingerprints and let them perform the Haj.
 Read more: Smart bracelets for Umrah pilgrims with GPS technology